vestas-oss/business-governance/README.md

 ## Installation

-1. Download the latest package `Vestas.BusinessGovernance.Core.sppkg` from [releases](https://github.com/vestas-digital-employee-tools/business-governance/releases).
+1. Download the latest package `BusinessGovernance.Core.sppkg` from [releases](https://github.com/vestas-digital-employee-tools/business-governance/releases).

-2. Add `Vestas.BusinessGovernance.Core.sppkg` to the global tenant app catalog or a site collection app catalog.
+2. Add `BusinessGovernance.Core.sppkg` to the global tenant app catalog or a site collection app catalog.
 If you don't have an app catalog, follow this [procedure](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog) to create one.

 3. Add the Web Part to a page.